actfong/fromatob-k8s-workshop/4-Deployments.md

 When we deploy a newer version of our app, that means we need to deploy a newer version of our application's image.
 So, this is simply a matter of you changing the image within the specs of your container.

-In our case, let's change it to `image: actfong/tasman:2.0` in our deployment's manifest.

-But before you roll out a new version, I want you to pay attention to a few more things.
+In our case, let's create a new version of the app and then deploy it.

 When you deploy for the first time, K8s created a `ReplicaSet` for you to hold your pods.
 When you deploy an update, it will use (or create) another `ReplicaSet` to control the new pods.
 Then, while it tears down the old Pods in the first ReplicaSet, it spins up new pods in the new ReplicaSet